How to Care for Formica Cinerea

 Discount!

 Last but not least, an acrylic ant nest.
-These particular types of nests are made using some kind of plastic, and are optimal for housing almost every species of ant!
+These particular types of nests are made from some kind of plastic, and are optimal for housing almost every species of ant!

-Usually, they are made of a series of acrylic layers mounted on top of one another to create the nest’s structure.
-With this building technique, the pieces are extremely tight to one another, leaving no gaps between the layers.
+Usually, they are made of a series of acrylic layers mounted on top of one another to create the nest's structure.
+With this building technique, the pieces fit tightly together, leaving no gaps between the layers.

 Another variation of the acrylic nest is the test tube-based ant nest.
 As the name suggests, these types of formicarium are based on the test tube setup, considered by many to be the gold standard of ant nests!